samian96/COMP002Assignment5/radme.md

 created a function to reverse an array using a while loop with push and pop functions in it.
 - update 5:
 fixed function for reversing array, built in reverse function, created custom function using pop and push method.
+- Update 6:
+created a function to reverse the output of an array using un-shift.
+Pretty sure this in not the correct way to do this.